By AnonymousJul 02, 2019

 The very first decision that needed to be made after I found out was: do I kick him out, or do I let him stay at home?
 Because we’re parents, that meant my husband leaving would open me up to the kinds of blunt and direct questions children specialize in.
 I decided that it would be less disruptive for him to stay living at home for a few reasons; I wanted to keep life as normal as possible for our son, I knew if he wasn’t at home I would worry that he was with someone else, and selfishly, because as hurt as I was I still needed his support as a co-parent.
 Taking on all of the day-to-day responsibilities by myself while I worked through the shock and hurt would have piled even more pressure on me when I was already feeling fragile.
 I knew that we would be able to remain civil to each other, and we decided my husband would stay in the spare room; he goes to bed after my son is already asleep and we both wake up before we need to get him ready for school.

-What happens after the affair—when you have kids My trust was broken by the person I least expected to ever hurt me.
+My trust was broken by the person I least expected to ever hurt me.
 That isn’t the type of damage that can heal quickly, and I still have my moments when I get suspicious.
 My husband knows he’s lost the luxury of privacy.
 He’s offered me passwords to every account he has, I can check them at any time, and he also installed a GPS on his phone that I have access to.
 I’ll be honest—I haven’t checked any of them.
 I’m worried that if I do it will become a habit, and I’ll start obsessing over monitoring him, which isn’t the kind of relationship I want to rebuild on the ruins of our old one.
 The fact that he realizes transparency is important, and the knowledge I can check on him at any moment, unannounced, is comforting to me.
 I had to figure out what I needed from him, and he needed to decide that he’s willing to do whatever it takes to earn back my trust.

 My best friend has been there through my embarrassing teenage phases and knows my darkest secrets.
 I was surprised how hard it was to tell her that my husband cheated— as if it reflected more on me than it did on him.
 There is so much shame attached to being cheated on, and even more if you tell people you’re going to try to work it out.
 Before I confided in anyone I knew in real life, I had posted anonymously in an online group for advice.
 That was a mistake.
 I was blamed, and told I must not be meeting his needs, and that I was failing as a wife.
 I was also criticized for seeking advice on how I might work through this, told if I stayed that I deserved to have it happen again, and that our son would likely do the same thing to his future partners if I stayed.
 I read the replies, considered them, then decided to log off.
 These people didn’t know me, and they weren’t invested in my well-being or the happiness of our family.
 They couldn’t help me.
 After my best friend, I opened up to another close friend, then my husband and I told another married couple we’re close to.
 We found a couple’s therapist and started to attend regular sessions.
 We opened up to our families.
 We found our village, and despite their shock, they have been there to support us.
 I can't get through this alone, and I hope no one else feels they need to either.